 - An Advance Certificate of Eligibility is provided for each fiscal year for multi-year productions.
-Production companies may also opt to apply only for a Certificate of Completion for multi-year productions; - A Certificate of Completion is provided for non-multi-year productions or multi-year productions in their completion year; - Manitoba Film & Music has certified the Advance Certificate of Eligibility or Certificate of Completion indicating eligibility of the eligible applicant corporation and the film; - The labour expenses claimed are reasonable under circumstances; - The labour expenses claimed are directly attributable to production; - Review eligible salaries and wholly or multi-owned corporate status of service providers; - Review/audit applications in accordance with CRA audit standards; - Re-verify that the minimum eligibility requirement (25% of "T4'able" wages and salaries paid to "T4'able" eligible Manitoba employees in relation to the eligible film for which the tax credit is claimed) for the eligible applicant corporation is complied with for cases that meet criteria provided to CRA by the province of Manitoba.
+Production companies may also opt to apply only for a Certificate of Completion for multi-year productions; - A Certificate of Completion is provided for non-multi-year productions or multi-year productions in their completion year; - Manitoba Film & Music has certified the Advance Certificate of Eligibility or Certificate of Completion indicating the eligibility of the eligible applicant corporation and the film;

+- The expenses claimed are reasonable under circumstances; - The expenses claimed are directly attributable to production; - Review eligible salaries; - Review/audit applications in accordance with CRA audit standards; - Re-verify that the minimum eligibility requirement (25% of "T4'able" wages and salaries paid to "T4'able" eligible Manitoba employees in relation to the eligible film for which the tax credit is claimed) for the eligible applicant corporation is complied with for cases that meet criteria provided to CRA by the province of Manitoba; - If the applicant is applying for the Manitoba Production Company Bonus, verify that the Manitoba Production Corporation paid at least 25% of its salaries and wages to eligible employees in the taxation year or in the immediately preceding taxation year.